 Thinking of a winter destination in Europe for a family trip?
 Now, all of us might have different ideas on this.
 Some want a winter holiday in Europe with a pristine backdrop, fun in the snow and once-in-a-lifetime experience chasing the Northern Lights.
 Others are looking for winter city breaks in Europe – for Christmas cheer and other winter activities.
-And yet others are looking for winter sun destinations in Europe.
-There may be some interest in budget ideas, spending winter holidays in Eastern Europe.
+And yet others are looking for winter sun destinations or the best warm winter destinations in Europe.
+There may be some interest in budget ideas figuring the best Eastern Europe winter destinations.
 This post covers it all!

 Tromso in Norway is without a doubt one of the best European winter destinations I have visited.
 It’s a real winter wonderland with stunning landscapes and so many fun things to do for the whole family.
-On top of that, it’s one of the best places to see the Northern Lights in Europe, if not in the world.
+It’s also one of the best places to see the Northern Lights in Europe, if not in the world.

-What makes Tromso especially suitable for families who want to experience a true Arctic winter in Tromso with kids is its mild climate.
+What makes Tromso suitable for families who want to experience a true Arctic winter in Tromso with kids is its mild climate.
 It’s much warmer in Tromso in winter than you’d expect.
-In addition, all tours offer thermal suits in all sizes (also for kids), so you can truly enjoy being outside and not have to worry about you or your kids freezing to death.
+In addition, all tours offer thermal suits in all sizes (also for kids).
+So you can truly enjoy being outside and not have to worry about you or your kids freezing to death.

 If you are looking for a somewhat different winter break than a regular ski holiday this winter, then you cannot go wrong with visiting Tromso in Northern Norway.
 Here you can find more ideas for the best winter activities in Tromso.